saebekassebil/teoria/README.md

  also supports solfège, which makes it perfect for tutorials on sight reading.

- - An interval object (`teoria.interval`), which makes it easy to find the interval between to notes, or find a note which is a given interval from a note.
+ - An interval object (`teoria.interval`), which makes it easy to find the interval between two notes, or find a note which is a given interval from a note.
  There's also support for counting the interval span in semitones and inverting the interval.